 Tagging is key to a multi-tenant environment and allows you to easily download call detail record reports from your reporting section.

 Here you can setup some additional settings for each number.

-Billing Group allows you group numbers in the reporting section & ledger records to have easier ways to filter the cost based on the numbers assigned.
-In other words if you have multiple clients underneath your organization and each have their own separate numbers, you can set them to each be under a different billing group.
-Then in the reporting section you can see exactly how much each of your client owes individually.
+Billing Group allows you to group numbers in the reporting section & ledger records to have easier ways to filter the cost based on the numbers assigned.
+In other words, if you have multiple clients underneath your organization and each has its own separate numbers, you can set them to each be under a different billing group.
+Then in the reporting section, you can see exactly how much each of your clients owes individually.

 Voice Billing Method configures on how you want the number to be billed for incoming calls.
 You can set this to either Pay Per Minute or Channel Billing.
 Channel billing information can be found here.

 You can enable CNAM Listings and Caller ID Name here.
 More information on the differences can be found here.

 Forwards To just does that; it allows you to configure the number forward for this individual number.
 After entering a number, you can set the forward to either Always or On-Failure.
 Always makes incoming calls forward to the number entered whenever you would call this number.
 On-Failure sets it to do so only when the number can not be reached.